More protests today after release of video depicting the deadly police beating of Tyre Nichols

-Protesters across the US were preparing to march on Saturday, one day after the release of video showing the horrific police beating of Tyre Nichols in Memphis.
+Protesters across the US were preparing to march and rally on Saturday, one day after the release of video showing the horrific police beating of Tyre Nichols in Memphis.

 The graphic video of police striking the Black man who later died earlier this month drew outrage from across the country.
 Protests began forming Friday night, with people in several cities taking to the streets and raising signs bearing Nichols' name.

-Saturday's marches and rallies are expected in Atlanta, Boston, Baltimore, Pittsburgh, Salt Lake City, Athens, Georgia, and Columbus, Ohio, among other cities.
+Saturday's marches and rallies were expected in Boston, Baltimore, Pittsburgh, Salt Lake City, Athens, Georgia, and Columbus, Ohio, among other cities.
 Most will occur in the afternoon or evening.

+Protesters near Centennial Olympic Park in Atlanta on Saturday repeated Nichols' name and demanded justice.

 In Memphis, protesters late Friday shut down an Interstate 55 bridge near the downtown area, chanting, "No justice, no peace," according to a CNN team on the scene.
 There were no arrests stemming from that demonstration, police said.